natureblocks/core-marketing/blog/what-is-basic-attention-token-(BAT).md

 # What is Basic Attention Token (BAT)?
+## Basic Attention Token (BAT) is a digital asset designed to revolutionize digital advertising by creating a more efficient and transparent system for users, advertisers, and publishers.
+This blog post explores the basics of BAT, its unique features, and how it can potentially change the digital advertising landscape.
+### Author Fullname
+#### Feb 4, 2023
+##### cryptocurrency

 As cryptocurrencies go, Basic Attention Token or ticker BAT is one of the most compelling use cases for [blockchain](https://natureblocks.com/blog/what-is-blockchain) technology.
 Its white paper is dated February 10th, 2021, but has been in development since 2016.
 The token improves the security, fairness and efficiency of digital advertising. **Users are rewarded with BAT for their attention to ads when browsing with the Brave browser**.
 Effectively, users get paid for paying attention.